- Home

 Water rates

-Households on low incomes can speak to their water provider to ask if their rates can be reduced because of their low income.
-If you need water for Health reasons, you may also be entitled to a reduction and you should also be on the Priority Services Register with your Water Company.
+Low incomes households can speak to their water provider to ask if their rates can be reduced.
+If you need water for health reasons, you may also be entitled to a reduction and you should also be on the Priority Services Register with your water company.

 Give your water company a call.
 You may be able to save up to 50% on your water bill.
-Or the Financial Inclusion Team can help with this too.
+Our financial inclusion team can help with this too.

 FAQs